 This attraction uses the same roving motion base ride technology that Universal developed for Spider-Man; we’ll let you decide which one is better.
 Straying away from the comic book look, this attraction uses character design from the Michael Bay films.

 This attraction fuses 3D HD media and flight simulation technology to create an experience unlike anything you’ve ever seen.
 There wasn’t a moment during this ride when my mouth wasn’t open in awe.

 Did we forget to mention that on top of all other features, your ride vehicle is a state-of-the-art robot?
 Help protect the Allspark from Decepticons over four stories tall.
 The fate of humanity is in your hands now!

 3. Harry Potter and the Escape From Gringotts at Universal Studios

-Walk past the impressive goblin tellers in the lobby of Gringotts and travel deep into the vaults alongside Harry, Ron and Hermione to face dragons, Voldemort and other menaces.
+Walk past goblin tellers in the lobby of Gringotts and travel deep into the vaults alongside Harry, Ron and Hermione to face dragons and other magical creatures.
 Proceed through the hallway behind the lobby to get ready for your tour of the underground vaults.

 Like all theme park rides, something has to go wrong.
 It's just a matter of when.